dcr3/joshandmarina.github.io/content/_index.md

 Upon graduation, Josh moved to LA and accepted a job at a small software security startup, finally ending the distance between the two after a year and a half.
-In 2015, Josh adopted Max, an energetic and cuddly small white poodle, from the local animal shelter.
-Marina quickly grew to love her new "study buddy" and they have been inseparable ever since...
-Max has even learned to fly on the plane!
+In 2015, Josh adopted Max, an energetic and cuddly small white poodle from the local animal shelter.
+Marina quickly grew to love her new "study buddy" and they have been inseparable ever since.

 ![Max](/img/max.jpg)

-In 2017, Marina graduated from USC with her sights set on Medical School at the University of Virginia.
-During their post-graduation vacation to the island of Kauai, Josh proposed at sunset along the beach.
-After the trip, belongings were once again piled into a vehicle to embark on yet another cross-country drive.
-This time, however, a moving truck was required, and more stops along the way were planned.
-They drove the truck from LA to Frankfort, KY, and then to Charlottesville, Virginia, stopping at five national parks along the way.
-They now reside in Charlottesville where Marina is a Med student, Josh works from home at the same job he got when moving to LA, and Max is incredibly happy to laze on the couch when not zooming around the apartment.
+In 2017, Marina graduated from USC with her sights set on medical school at the University of Virginia.
+During a post-graduation vacation to the island of Kauai, Josh proposed at sunset on the beach.
+Ready to start a new chapter in their life together, Josh and Marina piled their belongings into a moving truck and drove from LA to Charlottesville, Virginia, stopping at as many national parks along the way as possible.
+They now reside in Charlottesville, where Marina attends medical school.
+Josh decided to keep his LA job and now works from home.
+Max has adapted to the move well, and is incredibly happy to alternately laze on the couch and zoom around the apartment.
+Marina and Josh enjoy hiking in the nearby Shenandoah National Park and exploring local craft breweries together during their free time.

 {{% parallax img="/img/tinyfieldtrees-cropped.jpg" height="1000px" %}}Ceremony{{% /parallax %}}